YSU-CSIS-SE/Heroku/README.md

 4. Add a mLab MongoDB Heroku add-on to the app by going to `Resources` > `Find more add-ons` > search for `mlab` > select `mLab MongoDB` > `Install mLab MongoDB` > select the app you just created > `continue` > select a plan (probably the free one) > `Provision`
 5. Add a SESSION_SECRET to your Heroku app's environment variables by going to your app's Heroku dashboard > `Settings` > `Reveal environment variables` > type `SESSION_SECRET` as the key and anything as the value > `Add`
 6. Install the Heroku CLI from https://devcenter.heroku.com/articles/heroku-command-line
-7. Open a teriminal and run `heroku login` to log in to Heroku
+7. Open a terminal and run `heroku login` to log in to Heroku
 8. Go to where you wish to clone the repo locally and run `git clone https://github.com/JoeDuncko/cede.io.git`
 9. Add the Heroku server as a git remote via `heroku git:remote -a [HEROKU APP NAME]`
 10. Push the repository to Heroku via `git push heroku master`